mirfire/azure-bicep-training/README.md

 Currently, the module deploys the infrastructure, and the apps.
 The `app` submodule can be used separately by each time that will want to deploy something, as long as they know the name of the Managed Environment to deploy on.

-The way of deploying the apps will determine [which features](https://learn.microsoft.com/en-us/azure/container-apps/overview#features) are accessible to the teams.
+The way we deploy apps will determine [which features](https://learn.microsoft.com/en-us/azure/container-apps/overview#features) are accessible to the teams.

 #### Better Management of Networking